exercism/v3/languages/csharp/exercises/concept/interfaces/.docs/after.md

-`interfaces` are the primary means of decoupling the uses of a class from its implementation.
+`interfaces` are the primary means of [decoupling][wiki-loose-coupling] the uses of a class from its implementation.
 This decoupling provides flexibility for maintenance of the implementation and helps support type safe generic behavior.

 The syntax of an interface is similar to that of a class or struct except that methods and properties appear as the signature only and no body is provided.